Fender Deluxe Amplifier Evolution

 The "1270" in the model name comes from the circuit change date of 12-1970.

+The first voltage dropping resistor was reduced from 10k to 2.2k for higher voltage for the phase inverter and preamp plates.
+This would add preamp and phase inverter gain which would drive the power tubes harder for more power tube distortion.
 First two filter caps moved back to the hot side of the standby switch which makes life easier on the rectifier tube by reducing standby switch induced filter capacitor inrush current.
+The reverb recovery driver's 220k grid leak is bypassed with a .002uF cap to remove reverb high frequency noise.

 Silverface "Push/Pull Volume Boost" Deluxe Reverb 1977-82